ctfs/write-ups-2015/asis-quals-ctf-2015/reverse/tera/README.md

 vaddr=0x004015c0 paddr=0x000015c0 ordinal=006 sz=134 len=66 section=.rodata type=wide string=http://darksky.slac.stanford.edu/simulations/ds14_a/ds14_a_1.0000\n
 ```

-Since the file is in UTF-8 format (see the following picture), a usual `strings` call on the binary would not reveal the URL, since two bytes are used for each UTF-8 encoded character with nullbytes as padding:
+A usual `strings` call on the binary would not reveal the URL, since the URL is UTF-8 encoded, meaning that two bytes are used for each character with nullbytes as placeholders for unused bytes:

 ![](./utf8string.png)